airbnb/streamalert/docs/source/rules.rst

 matchers
 ~~~~~~~~

-``matchers`` define pre-conditions that must be satisfied in order for the rule to be evaluated.
+``matchers`` define conditions that must be satisfied in order for the rule to be evaluated.
-Matchers are defined in ``matchers/matchers.py`` but can also be defined in the rules file (see :ref:`example above <advanced_example>`).
+Default matchers are defined in ``rules/matchers/matchers.py`` but can also be defined
+in the rules file (see :ref:`example above <advanced_example>`).

-All matchers are evaluated on each incoming log record before running any rules,
-so they can improve the efficiency of complex rules with shared logic.
+A matcher function should accept a single argument, just like rules.
+That argument will be the
+record that is being evaluated by the rule.

+Rules can utilize matchers to reduce redundancy of code, allowing you to define the logic once
+and easily use it across multiple rules.

 merge_by_keys / merge_window_mins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~